soklet/soklet/README.md

 It would also be nice for each Resource Method to be annotated with information that describes its security requirements - does the Method require authentication?
 Are special roles/authorizations necessary?
 And so on.

-First - let's define a Plain Old Java Annotation we can apply to our Resource Methods.
+First - let's define an annotation we can apply to our Resource Methods.

 ```java
 // Roles we have in our app